ggkiok/WebPetApp/README.md

 // POST api/Pets

-Creates new pet.You must POST in Json Format the new pet info(Name,DateOfBirth,PetOwnerId) and returns STATUS:201 and new created Pet in Json Format i.e
+Creates new pet.You must POST with Json Format (and with header Content-Type:application/json) the new pet info(Name,DateOfBirth,PetOwnerId) and returns STATUS:201 and new created Pet in Json Format i.e
 {
 "Name":"Lucy",
 "DateOfBirth":"2014-12-15 00:00:00.000",